ABeeinSpace/ADS-Report/ADS Report Draft.md

 The detection should alert on the generated systemd service.

-An example detection alerts on the folowing search in Splunk:
+An example detection alerts on the following search in Splunk:

 ```
 host="rocky-detection-test" sourcetype="journald" sys-temd-agent.service
 ```

+**ADD SCREENSHOT OF SPLUNK**

 This search will alert every time the sys-temd-agent.service string appears in the journald log, so it is quite noisy right now.